A classification of neighborhoods around leaves of a singular foliation: Introduction

-Although Yang-Mills connections provide an useful conceptual guideline, and are extremely practical for the proofs, our final answer to Question \ref{EssentialQuestions} uses only very classical differential geometry.
-Even the word "connection" does not appear anymore in the conclusion.
-We show that any singular foliation admitting a given leaf $L$ and a given transverse model $\mathcal T $ induces a triple as follows, which we also call the \emph{\data{}}: \begin{enumerate} \item a Galois cover $L' $ of $L$ which has as many elements as there will be outer symmetries of $\mathcal T_0 $ coming through "wandering along the leaf and coming back", \item the group extension $ G \hookrightarrow H \hookrightarrow \pi_1(L',L) $ of all such symmetries obtained through "wandering along the leaf and come back", \item some $H$-principal bundle over $L$ on the top of $L'$. \end{enumerate} We show that, at the formal level, such triples entirely classify singular foliations admitting $ L$ as a leaf (see Thm.\ \ref{thm:classification}).
+Although the diffeologies involved in the proofs are far from easy to deal with, our final answer to Question \ref{EssentialQuestions} uses only very classical differential geometry.
+We show that any singular foliation admitting a given leaf $L$ and a given transverse model $\mathcal T $ induces a triple as follows, which we also call the \emph{\data{}}: \begin{enumerate} \item a Galois cover $L' $ of $L$ which has as many elements as there will be outer symmetries of $\mathcal T_0 $ coming through "wandering along the leaf and coming back", \item the group extension $ G \hookrightarrow H \hookrightarrow \pi_1(L',L) $ of all such symmetries obtained through "wandering along the leaf and coming back", \item some $H$-principal bundle over $L$ on the top of $L'$. \end{enumerate} We show that, at the formal level, such triples entirely classify singular foliations admitting $ L$ as a leaf (see Thm.\ \ref{thm:classification}).
 The precise meaning of "formal level" will be given in the text.
-This result can be considerably simplified, by showing that, at formal level, \datas{} can even be replaced by an even simpler description (see Theorem \ref{thm:classificationSimplified}): \begin{enumerate} \item a group morphism $\phi \colon \pi_1(L) \longrightarrow {\mathrm{Out}}(\mathcal T_0) $ (called \pairing{}), with ${\mathrm{Out}}(\mathcal T_0)$ the group of outer symmetries of $ \mathcal T_0$, and \item some $R$-principal bundle extending the Galois cover associated to the kernel of $ \phi$, with $R$ some finite dimensional Lie group to be described in the text. \end{enumerate} Theorems \ref{thm:classification} and \ref{thm:classificationSimplified} are, in our opinion, the two most important results of the present article.
+This result can be considerably simplified, by showing that, at formal level, \datas{} can even be replaced by an even simpler description (see Theorem \ref{thm:classificationSimplified}): \begin{enumerate} \item a group morphism $\phi \colon \pi_1(L) \longrightarrow {\mathrm{Out}}(\mathcal T_0) $ (called \pairing{}), with ${\mathrm{Out}}(\mathcal T_0)$ the group of outer symmetries of $ \mathcal T_0$, and \item some principal $R$-bundle extending the Galois cover associated to the kernel of $ \phi$, with $R$ some finite dimensional Lie group to be described in the text. \end{enumerate} Theorems \ref{thm:classification} and \ref{thm:classificationSimplified} are, in our opinion, the two most important results of the present article.